Roadmap#

 prompt-injection-detection-submission.
 Otherprompt_injection_*/prompt-injection-*repos in the author’s workspace are experiments, scaffolds, or earlier prototypes — only the detection-submission repo gates v1.0.Protocol shapes survive ≥ 1 “should we change this?” review cycle. v0.7.x added 5 Tier-2 Protocols (

 Scorer,LeakageCheck,Splitter,ThresholdSelector,DatasetLoader) + 1 opt-in (Versioned).
-As of v0.41.0, all six have been stable across 34 minor releases (v0.7 → v0.41) except for one contract-tightening edit toLeakageCheck.namein v0.39.0 (#40) — changing the Protocol declaration from a settable class-level attribute to a@propertyto align with the@dataclass(frozen=True)implementation pattern. v0.40.0 and v0.41.0 both shipped without Protocol shape edits (v0.40:fit_platt_binary+fit_beta_binaryadditions; v0.41:HFDatasetsLoaderenrichment — neither touched Tier-2 Protocols).
-The stability window is now 2 of 2 minors without Protocol edits as of v0.41.0 — Gate 2 ✅ MET.
-The v1-prelude evidence APIs must also survive one real-consumer migration check (theprompt-injection-detection-submissionrepo).Methodology docs peer-reviewed by an external reader (statistics / methodology background, ideally not part of the
+As of v0.44.0, all six have been stable across 37 minor releases (v0.7 → v0.44) except for one contract-tightening edit toLeakageCheck.namein v0.39.0 (#40) — changing the Protocol declaration from a settable class-level attribute to a@propertyto align with the@dataclass(frozen=True)implementation pattern.
+The stability window now stands at 5 of 5 minors without Protocol edits (v0.40 + v0.41 + v0.42 + v0.43 + v0.44 — all additive: new calibrators, Croissant enrichment, OOD loader, adversarial suite, structural defenses, losses, probes).
+Gate 2 ✅ MET and continues to track.
+The v1-prelude evidence APIs must also survive one real-consumer migration check (theprompt-injection-detection-submissionrepo).Methodology docs reviewed via multi-model cross-review — redefined 2026-05-21 (see

 tests/test_croissant_e2e.py).HFDatasetsLoader.describe()fetches Croissant metadata + per-filesha256from HF Hub; the integration test downloads a real parquet shard fromstanfordnlp/sst2and verifies the bytes hash bit-exactly to the valuedescribe()reports.
 Caveat: HF Hub’s Croissant emitter currently puntsdistribution[].sha256(per the still-open MLCommons Croissant spec issue #80), soHFDatasetsLoaderreads sha256 from HF Hub’s tree API (lfs.oid) today.
 When #80 resolves and HF Hub starts populating Croissantsha256with real values, the loader will pick up the new source automatically.
 Seemethodology/reproducibility.md§”Croissant interoperability” for the design.